Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ##### Use Case Description: Generate Lecture Summary (Server-side)

 -   **Use Case ID:** UC_Generate_Summary_Server
--   **Primary Actor:** Server-side System (SummarizationListenerService)
+-   **Primary Actor:** Server-side System
 -   **Goal:** To generate a structured lecture summary from the transcript and optional PowerPoint context using the Google Gemini AI API.
 -   **Preconditions:**
     -   Audio transcription has been successfully completed (UC_Transcription_Server).
     -   Transcript is available in the database.
     -   (Optional) PowerPoint conversion is complete if a PPTX was uploaded.
 -   **Normal Flow:**
-1. The SummarizationListenerService consumes the message from the summarization queue.
+1. The Server consumes the message from the summarization queue.
 2. The service retrieves the transcript and any associated PDF context (from converted PowerPoint) from the database/storage.
-3. The service calls the GeminiService to generate a structured summary (including key points, topics, and glossary) using the transcript and PDF context.
+3. The service calls the AI Processing Module to generate a structured summary (including key points, topics, and glossary) using the transcript and PDF context.
 4. The service stores the structured and formatted lecture summary in the database, associated with the original audio recording and user.
 5. The service triggers the Learning Material Recommendation process (Module 3).
 -   **Alternative Flows:**